 Disclaimer regarding Neurodiversity and Dr. Greenspan's writings:

-Sadly, Dr. Greenspan passed away before the neurodiversity movement really took hold but his colleagues are sure he would have readily embraced it.
-He was a psychiatrist who was trained and worked in a medical model that is heavily driven by a deficit-based philosophy.
+Sadly, Dr. Stanley Greenspan passed away before the neurodiversity movement really took hold but his colleagues are sure he would have readily embraced it.
+He was a child psychiatrist who was trained and worked in a medical model that is heavily driven by a deficit-based philosophy.
 This came through in his older writings.
 However, what he presented the world was a very different way of thinking about early childhood development and autism.
 While he was presenting it from a medical-model lens, in many ways he was challenging that model from the inside-out and was incredibly progressive in his approach for his time.
-He promoted a strengths-based model that focuses much more on acceptance and not on normalization.
-This did develop over time and The International Council on Development and Learning, the home of DIR/Floortime, works hard to listen to and integrate the perspectives of autistic self-advocates into their curriculum, materials, and practice.
+He promoted a strengths-based model that focused on seeing the potential in all children and promoting development of relating, communicating and thinking to empower the child through affective, reciprocal interactions.
+This did develop over time and The International Council on Development and Learning, the home of DIRFloortime®, works hard to listen to and integrate the perspectives of autistic self-advocates into their curriculum, materials, and practice.

-So what the heck is the Affect Diathesis Hypothesis?
+So what the heck is the Affect Diathesis?

 Diathesis is just a predisposition to something.
-The Affect Diathesis Hypothesis is about the connection between affect and different processing capacities.
-Dr. Greenspan postulated that children diagnosed on the autism spectrum could have some predisposition—due to biologically-based processing—to not connecting affect (or intent) to their motor planning and sequencing capacities and symbol formation.
-(For now let’s just call motor planning, sequencing capacities, and symbol formation ‘learning’.)
+The Affect Diathesis is about the connection between affect and different processing capacities.
+Dr. Greenspan postulated that children diagnosed on the autism spectrum could have some predisposition—due to biologically-based processing—to not connecting affect (or intent) to their motor planning and sequencing capacities and symbol formation:

 Dr. Greenspan said there is a distinction, though, between the capacity to engage, and the capacity for affective, reciprocal interactions.
 He believed a lack of the latter leads to erupting, intense, catastrophic emotional responses.
-It’s hard to symbolize unmodulated, extreme feelings without them, meaning you miss out on the stages of human development that progress to emotional capacities and higher learning that enable communication of your needs to function in the world.
+It’s hard to symbolize unmodulated, extreme feelings without these affective, reciprocal interactions, meaning you miss out on the transformations in human development that enable communication and negotiation of your needs, among other things, to function in the world.
+“When a child is capable of rapid back-and-forth interactions with his caregiver, he is able to negotiate, in a sense, how he feels”. (p.
+20)

 At the time, it was not accepted that affect was key for development.
 Dr. Greenspan shone light on this and gave us a road map for understanding how we can use that channel into the brain to promote growth and development.

 In other words, Dr. Greenspan said that being affectionate and engaging with you is only the first step.
-The next is to build the capacity to have ongoing circles of verbal or non-verbal communication on a consistent basis to facilitate problem-solving and thinking, allowing the child to develop their skills for meaningful communication and self-advocacy.
+The next is to build the capacity to have ongoing circles of communication, where communication is mostly non-verbal, on a consistent basis to facilitate problem-solving and thinking, allowing the child to develop their skills for meaningful communication and self-advocacy.

-Through our emotional interactions is how we learn.
-Learning has always been looked at as separate from emotions, but it is lived emotional experiences that influence how we can problem-solve, reflect and think.
+Humans learn through our emotional interactions.
+Learning was historically looked at as separate from emotions, but it is lived emotional experiences that influence how we can problem-solve, reflect and think.
 We apply what we learn emotionally to our cognitive world.

 Similarly, we can only feel empathy if someone has shown empathy with us.
 Also, we can only feel love, closeness and intimacy if someone has been this way with us.